bncganesh/Bayern-Healthcare/client/README.md

 In the project directory, you can run:
 ### `npm install`

-this will install all dependencies that required for project to run locally.
+This will install all dependencies that required for project to run locally.

 ### `npm start`